Coachnmomof3/UCB_COVID_Prediction_Model/README.md

 This week we saw a huge improvement in the model's performance, mostly because of the new dataset we generated.
 Reducing the number of classes to predict from 14 to 3 was a great move and complementing with images from other datasets helped a lot.
 The most important insight is provided by the confusion matrix which shows that all the models are misclassifying Viral_Pneumonia more than any other class.
 The next step should be to increase the models' complexity and improve on feature engineering.

+## Week 3 and 4
+After trying many data augmentation combinations and different architectures, the model with the most promise is the VGG16 model without a Dropout layer.